- 3 c. chicken broth

 - Salt and pepper to taste

-- In another pot or pan, add the butter and olive oil over medium heat.
-Cook the jalapeño and onion until the onion is translucent.
-Add the garlic, potatoes, and paprika and stir.
+- In a different large pot, warm the butter and olive oil over medium heat.
+Cook the jalapeño and onion until the onion is translucent, approximately 5-7 minutes.
+Add the garlic, potatoes and paprika and stir.
 Add corn kernels and stir for another 4 minutes.
 Add salt and pepper to taste.